julyandy8/ChatAnalyzer-/README.md

     // Export noise (to avoid polluting analytics) "attachment","attachments","message","messages","reacted","sent","still"
 ```
-## Romantic Phrases
+### Romantic Phrases
-The following words are counted towards the romantic phrases stat.
+Below are SOME Examples of words which are counted towards the romantic phrases stat.
 Feel free to edit it in the Count_messages.cpp as it's impossible to generalize romance for every chat.
 Careful that you don't include any phrases that are already included by others.
 For Example "Love you" and "I Love you" would take the message "Hey, I think I love you alot." and increment the counter by 2.
 ```json
 // affection / love
     "love you",